AlejandroMeyer/GDP_linear_regression/README.md

 # Germany GDP Analysis 📈

 This project analyzes Germany's Gross Domestic Product (GDP) over time using Python and various data processing and machine learning techniques.
-The script performs data cleaning, visualization, and linear regression to predict GDP trends.
+The data was downloaded from the **World Bank** and is contained in the file:

+**Source Data:**
+- `API_NY.GDP.MKTP.CD_DS2_es_csv_v2_5998674.csv` – Raw GDP data from the World Bank.

+**Project Files:**
+- `main.py` – Python script containing the code for data processing, visualization, and model training.
+- `Metadata_Country_API.csv` – Metadata with country information.
+- `Metadata_Indicator_API.csv` – Metadata with indicator details.
+- `linearRegresion_Germany.xlsx` – Output file containing the processed GDP data and predictions.

 ## Features

 - **Data Preparation:**
-  - Reads GDP data from a CSV file.
+  - Reads GDP data from the World Bank CSV file.
   - Filters data for Germany and processes it for analysis.
   - Transposes and renames columns for better readability.